chocolateboy/pmsencoder/README.md

 # Prerequisites <a name="Prerequisites"></a>

-PMSEncoder should work on all platforms supported by PS3 Media Server.
+Due to a [bug](http://code.google.com/p/ps3mediaserver/issues/detail?id=766) in the Mac OS X build of PS3 Media Server, PMSEncoder doesn't currently work on Macs.
+It should work on all other platforms supported by PS3 Media Server.

 These instructions assume you have the latest versions of [PS3 Media Server](http://ps3mediaserver.org/forum/viewtopic.php?f=2&t=3217) (PMS) and [Java](http://www.java.com/en/download/index.jsp), and a recent MEncoder.